Mar 19, 2026

 Counseling Services

 Counseling Services assists students with personal concerns, mental health needs and overall mental wellness.
 College students often encounter new experiences, pressures, anxieties, and challenges.
 Students can meet with Counselors in a confidential, helpful, and informal atmosphere, as they seek to develop their potential, form realistic goals, and understand themselves emotionally and intellectually.
-Call +1 (607) 778-5210 for an appointment, or walk-in for assistance in Room 102 in the Commons (old Science Building.
-Students may also email counselingservices@sunybroome.edu or request an appointment on https://www2.sunybroome.edu/counseling/
+Call (607) 778-5210 for an appointment, or walk-in for assistance in Room 102 in The Commons.
+Students may also email counselingservices@sunybroome.edu or request an appointment on sunybroome.edu/counseling

 Services include: